 Are there processes in place to establish whether the product or service might have a negative impact on the rights and liberties of individuals or groups?
 Please consider:

 – different political, religious and cultural backgrounds

 – physical or hidden disabilities.

-What actions can you take if negative impacts are identified?
+What actions can be taken if negative impacts are identified?

-Social impact can be difficult to be demonstrated: have you considered processes that can enable you to demonstrate the positive impact your product or service brings?
+Social impact can be difficult to demonstrate: have processes been considered that can demonstrate the positive impact the product or service brings?

-Have you considered putting in place a diversity and inclusiveness policy in relation to recruitment and retention of staff?
+Has putting in place a diversity and inclusiveness policy in relation to recruitment and retention of staff been considered?

-Have you consider how to balance the specific responsibilities of a startup against other factors such as cost and freedom of choice for users?
+Has how to balance the specific responsibilities of a startup against other factors such as cost and freedom of choice for users been considered?

 Are potential biases in the data and processes are examined, well-understood and documented and is there a plan to mitigate against them?